Superman II: The Richard Donner Cut: History

 In 1977, director Richard Donner set about simultaneously filming an epic two-part adaptation of the Superman comic book series.
 Principal photography began on March 28, 1977, at Pinewood Studios for the Krypton scenes, but by May 1977, production had run two weeks behind schedule.
 It was reported that Donner had developed tensions with the Salkinds and Pierre Spengler concerning the escalating production budget and production schedule.
 Donner responded by claiming he was never given a budget.
 However, Donner told Starlog in March 1979, "I got along with the Salkinds all right, but I didn't get on with Pierre Spengler.
 I told him to his face that the film was too big for him but he wouldn't face up to the responsibility.
 It had nothing to do with the film itself, it was in the making of the film—the knowledge to pull it off."

 In July 1977, Richard Lester, who worked with the Salkinds on The Three Musketeers (1973) and The Four Musketeers (1974), was brought in as a temporary co-producer to mediate the relationship between Donner and the Salkinds who were no longer on speaking terms.
 Prior to this, Lester had won a lawsuit against the Salkinds for money still owed to him from making the films, but the assets were held in legal entanglements in the Bahamas.
 The Salkinds then offered to compensate him if he would help on the Superman films, in which Lester became a second unit director where he and Donner formed an effective partnership.

-During production, Lester enlisted to be a second unit director where he formed an effective partnership with Donner.
 By October 1977, Gene Hackman, Ned Beatty, and Valerie Perrine had completed their scenes as they were all under contract to finish both pictures.
 Nevertheless, with months left of filming, the Salkinds halted filming for Superman II and focused on finishing Superman by which time Donner had already completed 75% of the sequel.